Forwarding information base: Asynchronous Transfer Mode

 ATM switches have link-level forwarding tables much like those used in Frame Relay.
 Rather than a DLCI, however, interfaces have forwarding tables that specify the outgoing interface by virtual path identifier (VPI) and virtual circuit identifier (VCI).
 These tables may be configured statically, or they can be distributed by the Private Network-to-Network Interface (PNNI) protocol.
 When PNNI is in use, the ATM switches at the edges of the network map one of the standard ATM end-to-end identifiers, such as an NSAP address, to the next-hop VPI/VCI.

-Multiprotocol label switching
+Multiprotocol Label Switching

 MPLS has many similarities, at the forwarding level, to ATM.
 The label edge routers at the edges of an MPLS cloud map between the end-to-end identifier, such as an IP address, and a link-local label.
-At each MPLS hop, there is a forwarding table that tells the label switched router which outgoing interface is to receive the MPLS packet, and what label to use when sending the packet out that interface.
+At each MPLS hop, there is a forwarding table that tells the label-switched router which outgoing interface is to receive the MPLS packet, and what label to use when sending the packet out that interface.